T4EQ/T4EQ.github.io/content/team.md

     linkedin: "https://www.linkedin.com/in/terezavideva/"
     blog: ""
 ---
-Our founding team is based in Switzerland —  we take care of all things engineering, management, partnerships and everything in between.
+Our founding team is based in Switzerland —  we take care of all things engineering, management, partnerships, and everything in between.

 Get to know us!
 {{< teamgrid >}}